xintai6660707/ore-mine-pool/server/server.md

 2.Modify --base-jito-tip to adjust the jito fee.
 The current calculation rule is (task difficulty - 14) * 2000 + base-jito-tip.

-3.Modify --min_difficulty to adjust the minimum difficulty requirement.
+3.Modify --min-difficulty to adjust the minimum difficulty requirement.
 Hashes below this difficulty will no longer be reported by the client.

 4.Wallet quantity: You need at least 2 wallets to enjoy seamless worker computation (one wallet in the result submission phase while the other is in the computation phase).
 The recommendation is 3-5 wallets, and it should not exceed 5.